jblackwood/clingoArc/README.md

 ## Future Directions

-The issue I ran into with the grounding bottleneck in ASP motivates me to explore alternative techniques for first-order logic program search.
+The issue with the grounding bottleneck in ASP motivates me to explore alternative techniques for first-order logic program search.
 In the future, I plan to pursue:

 1. **Automated Theorem Proving Techniques**
    Program search can be encoded into first-order-logic theorem proving as this repository demonstrates.
 Tools like the [**E-Theorem Prover**](https://wwwlehre.dhbw-stuttgart.de/~sschulz/E/E.html) and [**Vampire**](https://vprover.github.io/), which operate directly on first-order logic without grounding, can potentially bypass the grounding bottleneck I encountered with clingo.
 The tradeoff with these tools is they might never halt as first-order logic theorem proving is semidecidable.
 I anticipate I might need to implement my own basic theorem prover to specialize the heuristics for ARC-like tasks.